voxpupuli/puppet-icinga2/README.md

 [Client/Satellite Certificates](#clientsatellite-certificates) section.

 #### Client/Satellite Certificates
-In addition to the Master, each Client and Satellite needs valid certifacates to communicate with other Icinga2 instanzes.
+In addition to the Master, each Client and Satellite needs valid certifacates to communicate with other Icinga 2 instanzes.
 This module offers following options to create these certificates:

 * Use te Puppet CA and its client certificatse.
 This is convinient since you don't need to maintain an additional CA.